 H: Would you do anything different in terms of starting out?

-R: It would have been great to have jumped in head first, so to speak, and made a series of pins that worked in conjunction with one another.
+R: It would have been great to have jumped in headfirst, so to speak, and made a series of pins that worked in conjunction with one another.
 A broader offering is always better than a solo one.
-But all in all, I've been happy with the feedbacl I've received on my first pin endeavour.
+But all in all, I've been happy with the feedback I've received on my first pin endeavour.